benjaminhuanghuang/angular-study/Rxjs for Angular/_Patterns/Reactive Design.md

 ```
 The benefit:
     The async pipe unsubscribe from the observable once the component get destroyed
-    No need to subscribe/unsubscribe from the observable
+    No need to subscribe/unsubscribe the observable at component level, the subscription is managed by the async pipe at the template level